Where Our Water Goes

 The completed control building on the east side of Pacific at Sally's Alley.

-The 4th and final lift station positioned at Webb and East Shingle Mill Lane shown at right moves waste water from the lowest elevation in the district's collection system pipes, as well as all of the waste water water moved south from the other three lift stations, and moves it to the treatment plant for further processing.
+The 4th and final lift station positioned at Webb and East Shingle Mill Lane shown at right moves waste water from the lowest elevation in the district's collection system pipes, as well as all of the waste water moved south from the other three lift stations.
+This combined water is pumped further east to the treatment plant at the end of Shingle Mill Lane for further processing.

 The old waste water treatment plant in xxxxxxx .